 General Information pertaining to the microwave:

-- The microwave oven will only operate on 120V shore power or an appropriately sized generator. - Even on shore power, the microwave and air conditioner may trip circuit breakers if they are operated at the same time.
-Turn the air conditioner to fan only during the time you wish to operate the microwave. - Secure the turntable in the microwave before traveling.
-This will keep it from sliding around and causing damage.
+• Even on shore power, the microwave and air conditioner may trip circuit breakers if they are operated at the same time.
+Turn the air conditioner to fan only during the time you wish to operate the microwave.